 Now that you know all about the national and state programs available to you, there are still a few things you can do to prepare before you apply for a mortgage.

 First, look at your credit score: Do you meet the requirements for loans and support?
 If you don’t already have your score handy, you can check it for free through Credit Sesame.

-Is your score not going to cut it?
-A little help from Self credit repair can bring your score up and get you application-ready.
+Is your credit score not going to cut it?
+A little help from Credit Strong can give your score a boost and get you application-ready.